NYC Buildings Permits

 Adding or removing a wall

 Let’s say that you moved into a new office located at Park Slope.
-Your Park Slope movers moved all the stuff and you find yourself needing to add a wall in order to fit everything in properly.
+New York moving company moved all the stuff and you find yourself needing to add a wall in order to fit everything in properly.
 In most of the cases, you will not need a permit for building a wall in your office but you want to be sure.
 Head on over to the government office and see if you need a permit for what you need to do.
 In most cases, you will.

 Reconfiguring or adding a room